Are you curious about famous graphic designers?

 “Fundamentally, branding is a profound manifestation of the human condition; belonging to a tribe, to a religion, to a family.
 Branding demonstrates that sense of belonging.” – Wally Olins

 Paul Rand (born Peretz Rosenbaum, (August 15, 1914 — November 26, 1996) was an American graphic designer, best known for his corporate logo designs, including the logos for IBM, UPS, Enron, Westinghouse, ABC, and Steve Jobs’ NeXT.
 He was one of the originators of the Swiss Style of graphic design.
 (Wikipedia)

-And here’s a little video I found on the subject of graphic design –
+And here’s a video I found on the subject of graphic design:

-Kim accomplished her first big dream by traveling to New York with her teenage daughter in June of 2009.
-She lost 20 pounds and overcame her intense dislike (do we say fear?) of flying to accomplish that dream.
-She still loves her dream career as a graphic designer and wrote this post at the beginning of her graphic design dream for anyone wanting to become a graphic designer and wishing to find out more about them online.
+Kim accomplished her dream career as a graphic designer.
+She wrote this post at the beginning of her graphic design dream for anyone who wants to become a graphic designer and wishes to find out more about them online.